 Program Goal 1: To provide broad and general training in clinical psychology with emphasis on applied empirical knowledge.

-Competencies Expected for the Stated Objectives

-Objective 1: Use psychological theory and research to develop as local clinical scientists

-- 1. Demonstrates an ability to develop, administer, track, and measure intervention outcomes effectively. - 2.
-Demonstrates an initiative to research relevant empirical literature, evaluate the methodology and relevance of outcome to clinical practice, discriminate the appropriate application of research evidence, and show an appreciation for evidence-based treatment modalities and intervention. - 3.
-Demonstrates an ability to clarify theoretically-based client conceptualizations and treatment plans in supervision. - 4.
-Demonstrates an ability to incorporate an empirical and theoretical knowledge base as well as an awareness of empirical and theoretical bases regarding client treatment issues. - 5.
-Demonstrates an awareness and command of evidence-based supervisor competencies.
+Competencies Expected for the Stated Objectives Objective 1: Use psychological theory and research to develop as local clinical scientists 1.
+Demonstrates an ability to incorporate an empirical and theoretical knowledge base as well as an awareness of empirical and theoretical bases regarding patient treatment issues.
+2. Demonstrates an initiative to research relevant empirical literature, evaluate the methodology and relevance of outcome to clinical practice, discriminate the appropriate application of research evidence, and show an appreciation for evidence-based treatment modalities and intervention.
+3. Demonstrates an ability to clarify theoretically-based patient conceptualizations and treatment plans in supervision.
+4. Applies literature to provide effective consultative services (assessment and intervention) in most routine and some complex cases.
+5. Evaluates practice activities using accepted techniques.
+6. Provides effective supervised supervision to less advanced students, peers, or other service providers in typical cases appropriate to the service setting.
 Objective 2: Accurately select, administer and score clinical assessment techniques and interpret and report their results.

-- 1. Demonstrates an ability to administer, score, and interpret assessment instruments. - 2.
-Demonstrates an ability to elicit relevant history and appropriately use collateral information. - 3.
-Demonstrates competence in formulating DSM diagnoses and an ability to revise conceptualization as new data emerges. - 4.
-Writes concise, yet appropriately comprehensive, timely intake reports and evaluations.
+1. Demonstrates competence in formulating DSM diagnoses and an ability to revise conceptualization as new data emerges.
+2. Demonstrates an ability to administer, score, and interpret assessment instruments.
+3. Writes concise, yet appropriately comprehensive, timely intake reports and evaluations.
+4. Demonstrates knowledge of and ability to select appropriate and contextually sensitive means of assessment/data gathering that answers consultation referral questions and informs intervention.

+- 5. Applies knowledge to provide effective assessment feedback and to articulate appropriate recommendations. - 6.
+Compiles and analyzes data on own patients (outcome measurement). - 7.
+Participates in program evaluation. - 8.
+Uses findings from outcome evaluation to alter intervention strategies as indicated.

-Objective 3: Identify, plan, administer and evaluate intervention strategies designed to enhance the positive functioning and well-being of clients.
+Objective 3: Identify, plan, administer and evaluate intervention strategies designed to enhance the positive functioning and well-being of patients.

-- 1. Demonstrates an ability to competently conduct individual therapy, including use of well-timed, effective and evidence-based interventions. - 2.
-Demonstrates an ability to competently conduct group therapy, including use of well-timed, effective and evidence-based interventions. - 3.
-Demonstrates an ability to competently conduct family and/or couples therapy including use of well-timed, effective and evidence-based interventions. - 4.
-Demonstrates an ability to utilize interpersonal interventions such as exploration of problematic relationship patterns, client-therapist relationship, therapeutic self-disclosure, transference and counter-transference, and self as an instrument as well as addressing other "therapy interfering behaviors" including silence, coming late, avoidance of meaningful topics, etc. - 5.
-Demonstrates an ability to competently conduct crisis interventions with clients presenting with a variety of psychosocial problems including use of well-timed, effective and evidence-based interventions. - 6.
-Demonstrates appropriate levels of knowledge and skill in theories and methods of consultation, evaluation, and supervision.
+- 1. Demonstrates an ability to competently conduct individual intervention, including use of welltimed, effective and evidence-based interventions. - 2.
+Demonstrates an ability to competently conduct group intervention, including use of well-timed, effective and evidence-based interventions. - 3.
+Demonstrates an ability to competently conduct family and/or couples intervention including use of well-timed, effective and evidence-based interventions. - 4.
+Demonstrates an ability to utilize interpersonal interventions such as exploration of problematic relationship patterns, patient-therapist relationship, therapeutic self-disclosure, transference and counter-transference, and self as an instrument as well as addressing other "intervention interfering behaviors" including silence, coming late, avoidance of meaningful topics, etc. - 5.
+Demonstrates an ability to competently conduct crisis interventions with patients presenting with a variety of psychosocial problems including use of well-timed, effective and evidence-based interventions.